Funeral Scheduled For Wyckoff Man, 20, Killed In Motorcycle Crash During Police Chase

 A funeral for a 20-year-old Wyckoff man who was killed in a fiery motorcycle crash while being chased by police earlier this week is scheduled for Friday.

 Mourners were asked to gather at 10:30 a.m.
-Friday at Santangelo Funeral Home, 300 Main Street in Lodi.
-A private cremation will follow the funeral.
+Friday at Santangelo Funeral Home, 300 Main Street in Lodi for the funeral for Frank Lavato.
+A private cremation will follow.

-Born in Teaneck and raised in Wyckoff, Lavano managed the family business, LaSalle Landscaping and Construction in Hackensack.
+Born in Teaneck and raised in Wyckoff, Lovato managed the family business, LaSalle Landscaping and Construction in Hackensack.

 "I love you more than stars in the sky or grains of sand on every beach.”

-A marked Clifton police unit was chasing Lovano when he crashed at Broad Street and Van Houten Avenue around 2 a.m., responders told Daily Voice.
+A marked Clifton police unit was chasing Lovato when he crashed at Broad Street and Van Houten Avenue around 2 a.m., responders told Daily Voice.

 Police conducted CPR, to no avail, they said.